|

 • Do not eat standing up.
 Set the table properly and sit down to dine with good dishes and silverware in a nice ambience – even fast food can be attractively arranged on a plate.
 You will have to overcome the notion that there isn’t time to sit down to eat at home.
 Studies show that the average sit-down meal takes 20 minutes.
 It takes only a few extra minutes to set the table and do things right.

-• Never eat out of boxes, cartons, or bags.
-If you take a soft drink, pour it into a glass.
-It is wrong to drink straight from the can or milk carton.
+• Never eat out of boxes, cartons or bags.
+If you have a soft drink or beer, pour it into a glass.
+It is wrong to drink straight from a can or milk carton.

 • If you need an extra spiritual incentive, recall to mind that in reality, you are not alone.
 Remember you are always in the company of your angel, whom you do not want to repulse or offend.